waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - `water`: Crossable using HM Surf.

 # III.
 Current Quest: The Mt.
 Moon Fossil
-- **Objective:** Find a fossil item to give to the Rocket Grunt at Mt.
+- **Objective:** Find a way to get past the Rocket Grunt at Mt.
 Moon B2F (30, 12).
 - **Key Obstacle:** The path to the fossil is blocked by the Grunt, who states: "If you find a fossil, give it to me and scram!"
-- **Current Status:** Testing new hypotheses from the `puzzle_solver_agent`.
-The top priority is testing if a MOON STONE will be accepted by the grunt.
+- **Current Status:** Testing the hypothesis that the Grunt wants a MOON STONE.
+This was the top suggestion from the `puzzle_solver_agent` after previous hypotheses failed.
 - **Failed Hypotheses Log:**
     1. Giving the *revived* fossil Pokémon (HELIX) is sufficient.
 (Result: Failure)
     2. The Super Nerd at B2F (13, 9) gives a fossil after being defeated.
 (Result: Failure, he only gives dialogue.)